Gundice/Flask-Application-for-User-Info/README.md

 # Flask-Application-for-User-Info
 A basic website that receives user data and stores it using mongo DB User Data Visualization Repository

-Welcome to the User Data Visualization repository!
+Welcome to the User Data Application
 This repository contains various files and scripts for visualizing and analyzing user demographic and financial information.
 Below is a detailed description of each file in the repository:

 Flask Application User Data.py: This Python script implements a Flask application that interacts with user data.
 It likely includes routes and functions for retrieving and processing user data.